How To Free Your Mind Of Mara ( Demon From Buddhism ) Like Buddha Did

 How The Mara Demon Stops You Being Free

 Attachments.
 Things like work, material possessions, ideas of the self….
 All of those million things we cling to; those are what stop us from feeling free.
 Even as long as 600 BC, people knew that mental attachments caused stress.

 Take Buddha, for example.

 Buddha knew that to be free spirited in life you have to let go of attachments.

 Budda had a lot of attachments.

-How The Buddha Freed His Mind And Stopped Mara
+How The Buddha Freed His Mind Of The Mara Demon

 Many people now visit the Great Buddha Statues and follow Buddha.
 And we love to put beautiful Buddha statues in our homes and gardens, remembering the purity of the Buddha.